-adequate supplies; and facilitate the efficient distribution of agricultural commodities.
+The Delaware charter authorized CCC, among other things, to buy and sell farm commodities; lend; undertake activities for the purpose of increasing production, stabilizing prices, and insuring adequate supplies; and facilitate the efficient distribution of agricultural commodities.
 It was originally capitalized with \$3 million appropriated by Congress.
 In 1936, sufficient stock was acquired to raise the capitalization to \$100 million.
-Its capital stock remains at this level today.5 In 1939, Executive Order 8219 ordered that all rights of the United States arising out of the ownership of CCC be transferred to the Secretary of Agriculture.6
+Its capital stock remains at this level today.
+In 1939, Executive Order 8219 ordered that all rights of the United States arising out of the ownership of CCC be transferred to the Secretary of Agriculture.

-At that time, low prices became so critical for cotton and corn producers that waiting another season for supply controls to impact the market became insupportable.
-With the establishment of CCC, it became possible to make nonrecourse loans so that farmers would have funds to hold their products off the market until prices improved.
+At that time, low prices became so critical for cotton and corn producers that waiting for another season for supply controls to impact the market was judged to be untenable.
+With the establishment of CCC, it became possible to make nonrecourse loans so that farmers would have funds to hold their products off the market until prices improve.
 The first loans were made to cotton farmers at the rate of 10 cents per pound, while the average market price was between eight and nine cents per pound.
-Since loans were higher than the market price and could be satisfied by forfeiting the cotton pledged as collateral against the loan, they served as a form of price support and set the floor for the domestic market.
-Funding for these first loan operations came from processing tax revenues and CCC's \$3 million capital account, which was appropriated under authority of the National Industrial Recovery Act and the Fourth Deficiency Act.
+Since loans were higher than the market price and were nonrecourse, they could be satisfied by forfeiting the cotton pledged as collateral against the loan, they served as a form of price support and set the floor for the domestic market.
+Funding for these first loan operations came from a tax on commodity processing and from CCC's \$3 million capital account, which was appropriated under authority of the National Industrial Recovery Act and the Fourth Deficiency Act.
 8

-Constitutional difficulties with some provisions of the AAA and practical shortcomings with elements of the law led to additional legislation in the 1930s that continues today as permanent authority for many activities of USDA.
+Constitutional difficulties with some provisions of the AAA, and practical shortcomings with elements of the law, led to additional legislation in the 1930s that continues today as permanent authority for many USDA activities.
 Subsequent omnibus "farm bills" now set most of the policy goals and program constraints for farm price and income support operations that are funded through CCC.